nmantani/PS-MOTW/README.md

 - [Get-MOTW.ps1](https://github.com/nmantani/PS-MOTW#get-motwps1)
 - [Remove-MOTW.ps1](https://github.com/nmantani/PS-MOTW#remove-motwps1)

+How to use these script is described as follows.
+You can also use `Get-Help` cmdlet to see the same information.

 ## Set-MOTW.ps1
 Set-MOTW.ps1 sets MOTW for speficied files.
 If a directory is specified, all files under the directory are processed recursively.
 The * wildcard can be used to specify multiple files.
 Only the `-Verbose` parameter is supported in CommonParameters.